 Despite having been fully dedicated to this project since 1997, Ed and Keith do not waver in their enthusiasm as the years go by.
 As the two relayed the details of their mission, they had no trouble convincing me that their passion and drive was to be an endless source of motivation as this decades-spanning project moves forward.

-I thought about Ed and Keith when I read this submission from columnist, Mike Collins.
-Mike talks about the value of “right-brained” thinking, analyzing the argument outlined in Daniel Pink’s book, A Whole New Mind.
+I thought about Ed and Keith when I read this month’s submission from regular IMPO columnist, Mike Collins (page 42).
+This month Mike talks about the value of “right-brained” thinking, analyzing the argument outlined in Daniel Pink’s book, A Whole New Mind.
 Collins uses one of Pink’s points about the importance of finding meaning and applies it to the manufacturing space – most notably how important it is to emphasize meaning when attempting to attract and recruit young people into manufacturing jobs.
 What I love about the North American Eagle project is the number of moving parts – the people, technology, brains, and brawn – that all contribute to this bigger picture.

 We all have a bigger picture to think about, even on those days where our jobs feel tedious.
 With this macro view in mind, Collins asks us to assist young people in mapping out their careers as a path to putting meaning at the forefront of the skills gap issue.
 This could show new workers how they can meet their monetary and/or upward mobility goals through skills training and job development.

 There is a long term outlook to keep in mind.
 Just as it takes years to build a winning automobile, the same applies to a winning workforce.
 Maybe it’s time to put the pedal to the metal.

 Where do you derive your meaning?
 What is your motivation to do a great job every day?
 Email me at [email protected].